chidinmax/3-tier-aws-vpc/README.md

-Use Terraform Module to Build a 3 Tier AWS Network VPC
+Using Terraform Module to Build a 3 Tier AWS Network VPC